-The School needs to process such information to comply with statutory duties and to keep pupils and others safe, but the school will ensure only authorised staff can access information on a need-to-know basis.
+Medical data.
+The school needs to process such information to comply with statutory duties and to keep pupils and others safe, but the school will ensure only authorised staff can access information on a need-to-know basis.
 This may include wider dissemination if needed for school trips or for catering purposes.
 Express consent will be sought where appropriate.

-However, a certain amount of any SEND pupil's relevant information will need to be provided to staff more widely in the context of providing the necessary care and education that the pupil requires.
+However, a certain amount of any relevant information will need to be provided to staff more widely in the context of providing the necessary care and education that the pupil requires.

-Staff, pupils and parents are reminded that the School is under duties imposed by law and statutory guidance (including Keeping Children Safe in Education, or KCSIE) to record or report incidents and concerns that arise or are reported to it, in some cases regardless of whether they are proven, if they meet a certain threshold of seriousness in their nature or regularity.
-This is likely to include file notes on personnel or safeguarding files, and in some cases referrals to relevant authorities such as the LADO or police.
+Safeguarding data.
+The school is under duties imposed by law and statutory guidance (including Keeping Children Safe in Education or KCSIE) to record or report incidents and concerns that arise or are reported to it, in some cases regardless of whether they are proven, if they meet a certain threshold of seriousness in their nature or regularity.
+This is likely to include file notes on personnel or safeguarding files, low-level concerns records kept about adults, and in some cases referrals to relevant authorities such as the LADO, Children's Services, CAMHS or the police.

-KCSIE also requires that, whenever a child leaves the school to join another school or college, his or her child protection file is promptly provided to the new organisation.
-The school will retain a copy in accordance with its retention policy for material related to safeguarding matters
+KCSIE also requires that, whenever a child leaves the school to join another school or college, his or her child protection file is promptly provided to the new organisation along with any other information which the school's Designated Safeguarding Lead considers material to the ongoing care needs of any pupil.
+Where appropriate the school will consult with parents as to how these needs are best served but ultimately the decision as to what information is necessary to share with the new school is a safeguarding question that must be reserved to the school.
+The school will retain a copy of the child protection file in accordance with its retention policy for material related to safeguarding matters.

-For further information about this, please view the School's Safeguarding Policy.
+For further information about this, please view the school's Safeguarding Policy.